Something happened on my journey back

 After 20

-minutes; one of the flight attendants handed me a form to fill up.
+minutes, one of the flight attendants handed me a form to fill out.
 The patient was

 better just as I told the crew she would be.
 The chief of the crew came later